Breadcrumb

 -

-After you have had a drink, your resolve not to smoke may weaken.
-You may choose to give up or cut down on drinking alcohol when you first quit smoking.
-Varying the kind of alcohol and the place where you drink may help break the trigger, but it will not help with the weakened willpower.
+After you have had a drink, your decision not to smoke may weaken.
+You may choose to give up or cut down on drinking alcohol when you quit smoking.
+Varying the kind of alcohol and the place where you drink may help break the trigger, but alcohol can affect your judgment, decision-making, and emotions.

 Credits